Unleash/unleash/website/docs/feature-flag-tutorials/golang/implementing-feature-flags-golang.md

 Everything's now set up on the Unleash side.
 Let's go to the code now.

-## 3. Grab country information from the REST Countries API
+## Grab country information from the REST Countries API

 We'll use the standard `net/http` package to make our HTTP requests and the Unleash SDK to connect to your local Unleash instance and retrieve your feature flag.

-Open a new tab in your terminal, and create a new folder (NOT in the unleash folder).
+Open a new tab in your terminal, and create a new folder (outside of the unleash folder).

 ```sh
 mkdir unleash-go